thisispivi/Deep-Learning-Supermarket/README.md

 # Deep-Learning-Supermarket
-This objective of this project is to try to understand the position of a person in a supermarket using image classification and deep learning.
+The objective of this project is to try to understand the position of a person in a supermarket using image classification and deep learning.

 The images of the supermaket are taken from a [dataset](https://iplab.dmi.unict.it/MLC2018/).
-These images has been taken by a camera attached to a cart that followed some routes inside the supermarket.
+These images have been taken by a camera attached to a cart that followed some routes inside the supermarket.
 After the acquisition they have been divided into 16 classes/routes.

 ![image](img/Routes.png)